 This article was made possible by Best Buy for the Logitech Harmony Elite remote.
 I was sent a free product for the sake of this review.
 All opinions are my own.
+This article contains affiliate links at no cost to you.

 I love gadgets, more specifically, I love smart gadgets.
 I literally am thrilled everytime technology is at my fingertips.
-So when I was asked to do a Logitech Harmony Elite remote review, I was all in.
+So, when I was asked to do a Logitech Harmony Elite remote review, I was all in.
 After all, who wouldn’t want to control their entire home entertainment experience with just their voice?

 I think so.

-I’ve had the Logitech Harmony Elite remote for a few weeks now, so I’ve had a chance to get familiar with it.
+I’ve had the Logitech Harmony Elite remote for a few weeks now so, I’ve had a chance to get familiar with it.
 First major epicness is that it actually works with over 270,000 entertainment and smart home devices.
 Now I don’t have that many, but it’s nice to know I’ll be ready to handle all the smart devices I build into my home.
 I really wanted to go deep with the Harmony Elite, I mean after all she’s part of the family.
-So I gave her the mom interrogation of the century by calling Logitech Harmony Elite Support and asking them all the things.
+So, I gave her the mom interrogation of the century by calling Logitech Harmony Elite Support and asking them all the things.

 All.
 Of.
 Them.